-3. THE NEURAL MULTIPLE SOURCE TRACKING (N-MUST) ALGORITHM
+III.
+THE NEURAL MULTIPLE SOURCE TRACKING (N-MUST) ALGORITHM

-The Neural Multiple Source Tracking (N-MUST) algorithm is also based on the radial basis function neural networks (RBFNN), but it is composed of two stages, the detection stage and the estimation stage, as shown in Figure 2.
+The Neural Multiple Source Tracking (N-MUST) algorithm is also based on the radial basis function neural networks (RBFNN), but it is composed of two stages, the detection stage and the estimation stage, as shown in Figure 1.
 In the first stage, a number of RBFNNs are trained to perform the detection phase, while in the second stage another set of networks is trained for the direction of arrival estimation phase.
 When networks detect one or more sources in the first stage, the corresponding second stage networks are activated to perform the direction of arrival (DOA) estimation step.
 No prior knowledge of the number of sources present is required.

-3.1 Detection Stage
+III.1 Detection Stage

-In this approach, labeled the Neural Multiple Source Tracking (N-MUST) algorithm, an arbitrary number of mobile users (sources) can be tracked and no prior knowledge of the number of mobile users is required.
-As shown in Figure 2, there are two stages of RBFNN's.
-The first stage is the "detection stage" which consists of P RBFNNs, each focusing on a sector of width θ{w} .
+In this approach, labeled the Neural Multiple Source Tracking (N-MUST) algorithm, the antenna array can track an arbitrary number of mobile users (sources) without prior knowledge of the number of mobile users.
+As shown in Figure 1, there are two stages of RBFNN's.
+The first stage is the "detection stage" which consists of P RBFNNs, each focusing on a sector of width θ_W .
 The entire angular spectrum (field of view of the antenna array) is divided in P sectors.
-The pth ($1 \le p \le P$) RBFNN is trained to determine if one or more signals exist within the $[(p-1) \theta_W, p\theta_W)$ sector.
+The p^{th} ($1 \le p \le P$) RBFNN is trained to determine if one or more signals exist within the [(p-1) θ_W , $p\theta_W$)] sector.
 If there are any signals present in the corresponding sector, the neural network will give the value 1 for an answer.
 Otherwise, the network will register a zero as its output value.
 This information is then passed to the second stage, the "direction of arrival" stage, which estimates the angles of these signals.
-Each one of the P neural networks of the detection stage, has M (M+1) input nodes representing the correlation matrix \mathbf{R} and one output node.
+Each one of the P neural networks of the detection stage, has M (M+1) input nodes representing the correlation matrix R and one output node.
 The number of hidden nodes in the second layer is also M (M+1).
-The training procedure for a network in the detection stage is outlined in Table 2.
-To illustrate how a network is trained in the detection stage, let us consider a case where the network is required to track N_s sources in the $[10^0 20^0]$ sector with some angular separation $\Delta\theta$.
-We start the training with sources at -90° , $-90^{\circ}+\Delta\theta$,..., $-90^{\circ}+(N_s-1)\Delta\theta$.
+To illustrate how a network is trained in the detection stage, let us consider a case where the network is required to track N_s sources in the [100 200] sector with some angular separation $\Delta\theta$.
+We start the training with sources at -900, -900+ $\Delta\theta$,..., -900+(N_s-1) $\Delta\theta$.
 We use this vector of DOA to generate the correlation matrix R and the normalized vector z.
-Since the sources are outside the sector of interest, the target output is "0" in this case.
-We then select the subsequent DOA vectors as -88° , $-88^{\circ}+\Delta\theta$,..., $-88^{\circ}+(N_s-1)\Delta\theta$, -86° , $-86^{\circ}+\Delta\theta$,..., $-86^{\circ}+(N_s-1)\Delta\theta$, $-86^{\circ}+\Delta\theta$,..., $-86^{\circ}+\Delta$ 1) $\Delta \theta$ and so on.
-The target output of the network is set to "1" only when one or more of the angles in the DOA vector lies in the $[10^{\circ} 20^{\circ}]$ range.
+We then select the subsequent DOA vectors as -880, -880+ $\Delta\theta$,..., -800+(N_s-1) $\Delta\theta$ and so on.
+The target output of the network is set to "1" only when one or more of the angles in the DOA vector lies in the [100 200] range; otherwise the target output of the network is zero.
 In the simulations performed, a network was tested with number of sources and angular separations different than it had seen in the training.
 The network was able to detect the presence of the sources correctly.
 This suggests that considering all possible combinations of number of sources and separations need not be considered for the detection phase.

-3.2.
+III.2.
 DOA Estimation Stage